weblearn22/ERPscanr/docs/index.md

 From there, we use simple text-mining and word co-occurence analysis to derive data-driven summaries for each ERP, as well as to compare across these profiles to work towards summarizing across

 A more in-depth overview of the methods is available [here.](methods.html)

-## CNS Poster

-The poster on this project which was presented at the Cognitive Neuroscience Society (CNS) meeting is available to view and download [here.](https://www.dropbox.com/s/sgnz7ecd3qp6tb7/TDonoghue_ERP-SCANR_CNS.pdf?dl=0)

 ## Acknowledgements